 Use Video to Build Virtual Connections

 Using video can help promote face-to-face engagement when workers aren’t in the same physical location.
+This can be anything from organising virtual run events to holding video chats.
 Incorporating video chat into your interviewing and on-boarding process can help set a more personal tone for your virtual environment.
 You can follow this up by integrating video into your operational activities.